Avaiga/taipy-doc/docs/manuals/userman/data-integration/data-node-usage.md

     import taipy as tp
     import my_config

+    if __name__ == "__main__":
         # Creating a scenario from a config
         scenario = tp.create_scenario(my_config.monthly_scenario_cfg)

         # Access the data node 'sales_history' from the scenario
         scenario.sales_history

         # Access the sequence 'sales' from the scenario and
         # then access the data node 'sales_history' from the sequence
         sequence = scenario.sales
         sequence.sales_history

         # Access the task 'training' from the sequence and
         # then access the data node 'sales_history' from the task
         task = sequence.training
         task.sales_history
     ```

 Data nodes can be retrieved by using `taipy.get_entities_by_config_id()^`